top of page

 A female Texas nomad bee (Nomada texana)

-According to Texas bee expert John L. Neff, the Texas nomad bee, Nomada texana, is a common and widespread Texas species, but little is known about its habits.
-Possibly, it parasitizes the nests of green Agapostemon sweat bees.
+The Texas nomad bee, Nomada texana, is a common and widespread Texas species, but little is known about its habits.
+As noted above, it is thought to parasitize the nests of Agapostemon.
+At the National Butterfly Center, Nomada texana are most visible during periods when Agapostemon melliventris appears in large numbers.

-Nomada texana can be identified in part by its black body, red legs, reddish antennae and the yellow stripes on its abdomen and thorax.
-Among the most distinctive features of the bee are the two prominent yellow spots on the propodeum (the rear face of the thorax).
-The specific traits of this bee are noted in more detail in the accompanying photo strips.
+Nomada texana can be identified in part by its relatively large size and its black body, red legs, reddish antennae and the yellow stripes on its abdomen and thorax.
+Among the most distinctive features of this species (of both male and females) are the following.
+(1) Two prominent yellow nearly-rectangular areas, underlined by a broad yellow bar, appear on the bee's propodeum. (the rear face of the thorax).
+(2) There are are narrow, curved, pale-yellow lines on the sternum (on S3 and S4).
+These may be relatively small or extend slightly onto the sides of the abdomen.
+(3) On the upper abdomen, the yellow or pale-yellow stripe that crosses T3 is uninterrupted.

 Viereck's nomad bee

-Nomada vierecki (male)
+Nomada vierecki

 Family: Apidae